-If filing your taxes over the next few weeks isn’t on your calendar, it certainly should be.
-Tempting as it may be, this is one area where procrastinating can only make things worse.
+If filing your taxes before the deadline went over your head this year, procrastinating can only make things worse.

 Unlike sales tax, which is a pay-at-the-pump proposition, Canada’s income tax system is based on self-assessment.
 Make your money, plan your affairs as best you can and then, pay up.

 Not everybody does though.
-So before the April 30 deadline sneaks up and passes you, here are a few things to keep in mind.
+So if the April 30 deadline sneaked up and passed you, here are a few things to keep in mind.

 Better to file late than never